 David Anthoff is an environmental economist who studies climate change and environmental policy.
 He co-develops the integrated assessment model FUND that is used widely in academic research and in policy analysis.
-His research has appeared in Science, the Journal of Environmental Economics and Management, Environmental and Resource Economics, the Oxford Review of Economic Policy and other academic journals.
-He contributed a background research paper to the Stern Review and has advised numerous organizations (including US EPA and the Canadian National Round Table on the Environment and the Economy) on the economics of climate change.
+His research has appeared in Nature, Science, the American Economic Review, Nature Climate Change, the Journal of the Association of Environmental and Resource Economists and other academic journals.
+He contributed a background research paper to the Stern Review and has advised numerous organizations (including US EPA, the German Bundesumweltamt and the Canadian National Round Table on the Environment and the Economy) on the economics of climate change.

-He is an assistant professor in the Energy and Resources Group at the University of California, Berkeley.
+He is an associate professor in the Energy and Resources Group at the University of California at Berkeley, a senior fellow at the Berkeley Institute for Data Science and a University Fellow at Resources for the Future.
 Previously he was an assistant professor in the School of Natural Resources and Environment at the University of Michigan, a postdoc at the University of California, Berkeley and a postdoc at the Economic and Social Research Institute in Ireland.
 He also was a visiting research fellow at the Smith School of Enterprise and the Environment, University of Oxford.

 He holds a PhD (Dr. rer. pol.) in economics from the University of Hamburg (Germany) and the International Max Planck Research School on Earth System Modelling, a MSc in Environmental Change and Management from the University of Oxford (UK) and a M.Phil. in philosophy, logic and theory of science from Ludwig-Maximilians-Universität München (Germany).